 Depending on how well you've prepared for retirement, you may be able to retire earlier than you think.
 But even if you've surpassed the median savings account balance for people your age, try not to get too complacent.

-Continuing to grow your investment accounts will help ensure you leave the workforce with a tidy nest egg that lasts the rest of your life.
+Continuing to grow your investment accounts could help ensure you leave the workforce with a tidy nest egg that lasts the rest of your life.